Hit-and-Run Lawsuit Loans

 Below are the felony charges:

-• Up to 4 years in California state prison, depending on if the victim was greatly injured or killed
+• Up to 4 years in California state prison, depending on whether the victim was severely injured or killed

 Live in California?
 Check out our guide to lawsuit loans in CA.